DiLER-Digitell/dm_workshop_setup/workshop/setup.md

 ## Required software

 - A command-line shell: Bash
+- Git and Git-Annex
+- a GitHub Account
+- A GIN-Account
+- DataLad

+additionally, you'll generally should have:
 - An IDE or text editor: e.g. VSCode (recommended)
 - A modern browser